Seth Tomko is a writer, college-level educator, and adventurer.

 For My Ally is the Force

 The path to freedom, in another irony, rests in caring for others.
 Rose points this out as does Rey though her actions.
-In rejecting Kylo Ren, she puts herself at risk to help save the Rebellion.
+In rejecting Kylo Ren, she puts herself at risk to help save the Resistance.
 These acts of love are what lead to lives worth living rather than the destructive pursuits of freedom or security.
-This is how Luke can he will not be the last Jedi despite the fact Rey has almost no knowledge or training that would have been standard among the Jedi Order.
+This is how Luke can claim he will not be the last Jedi despite the fact Rey has almost no knowledge or training that would have been standard among the Jedi Order.
 As Yoda suggests, reading books and knowing the history of the Jedi doesn’t actually make someone a Jedi.
 Instead a Jedi is something someone has to be as evidenced by their deeds and their willingness to use the Force for knowledge and the protection of others.
 Rey isn’t a Jedi because of her training with Luke; she’s a Jedi because of the choices she makes.

 © 2018 Seth Tomko